AlexanderDewhirst/redcan_edr_agent_tools/README.md

 ## Architecture
 This repository contains a CLI to handle file management and network management using the 'argparse' Python library.
-There are four class types: Parser, to act as a CLI and parse the arguments; Controller, to control the request processing; Service, to provide a way for the client to interact with some functionality in the application; and Logger, a simple framework for emitting log messages.
+There are four class types: Parser, to act as a CLI and parse the arguments; Controller, to control the request processing; Service, to construct a way for the client to interact with some functionality in the application; and Logger, to provide a simple framework for emitting log messages.

 ### Parser
 The Parser class uses the argparse library to parse command line arguments.
 The parser contains two subparsers `file_manager` and `network_manager`, providing an interface to separate services in the application.
 Calling a parser instance will return a Parser object where the attribute `parsed_args` will contain the Namespace object returned from `argparse.parse_args()` method.